Morteza Yazdanpanah: Early life and education

 Yazdanpanah was born in Tehran in 1888.
 His father was a colonel in the army.

-From 1907 Morteza Yazdanpanah attended Cossack's House which trained army officers for Cossack Brigade.
+From 1907 Morteza Yazdanpanah attended Cossack Cadet School which trained army officers for Cossack Brigade.
+He graduated from the school in 1912.

-Career
+Career and activities

-Yazdanpanah was one of the close allies of Reza Shah, but later their relations became tense.
+Yazdanpanah was promoted to the rank of lieutenant colonel in 1919 and to the rank of colonel in 1920.
+He was one of the close allies of Reza Shah, but later their relations became tense.
 Yazdanpanah was the commander of the Iranian army's northern division during the coup organized by Reza Shah against Qajar dynasty in 1921.
 The same year he was promoted to brigadier general.
 During that period there were only six military officers who held this title in the army.
 He was also the governor general of Tehran and the commander of the first army.

 In 1926 Yazdanpanah was next to Reza Shah during the latter's coronation ceremony.
 Yazdanpanah was one of the founders of Iran-e-No Party, a short-lived anticlerical political party, in 1927.
+The same year he was briefly arrested by Reza Shah.
 In 1928 he was made major general and chief inspector of the army, and next year he was appointed chief commander of the gendarme.
+However, he was removed from the post in 1930 and had no active office until 1932 when he was made inspector of infantry.
+He was appointed commander of the Tehran Cadet College in 1933.